 For example, Say Yes to the Dress gave us an opportunity to demonstrate how the brand could work with OPI, to which we came up with a dazzling line of nail polish consisting of original names and colors that highlighted the strengths of each property.

-Consumer foods also provide countless opportunities for brand extension.
-With a little creativity, product and packaging can be modified in a variety of ways to reflect a particular brand initiative.
+Consumer foods also provide countless opportunities for brand partnerships.
+With a little creativity, product and packaging can be modified in a variety of ways to reflect a particular initiative.

 For Discovery’s Shark Week, our brainstorming led to a number of ideas, including shark-shaped macaroni and shark imagery and promotional content on the package.

 Not only do we give our clients what they need to branch out into new territories, often we help them figure out where to go.

 With Winnebago, we were able to draw upon the brand’s essence and reputation to show how it could be applied to categories such as camping gear and luggage.
 Everything was on the table, as long as it was fit for life on the open road.